Code formatting and linting¶

 Install the tools¶

-black # Used for formatting code flake8 # Used for linting and formatting isort # Used for formatting code (sorting module imports)
+black # Used for formatting code ruff # Used for linting, formatting and sorting module imports

 To install all the project-specific dependencies, including the linting tools, navigate to the root directory of the project and run:

 Alternatively, you can individually install the linting tools using the following shell commands:

 pip install black ruff